Cristy94/markdown-blog/README.md

 # Markdown Blog
 Extremly simple "static" PHP blog that renders markdown posts. **No installation or database needed**.

-Tired for complex blog setups, vendor lock-in or all the WordPress drama?
+Tired of complex blog setups, vendor lock-in or all the WordPress drama?

 To create a post just write a new `.md` file.
 Everything else just works.